chryzsh/DarthSidious/domain-admin-in-30-minutes.md

 This is an experience from a real internal domain pentest.
 Customer name has obviously been removed.

 Goal here is going from network access only to domain admin \(DA\).
-This process takes about 30 min.
+This process takes about 30 min and was performed on a real pentest.

 **A few key points:**